Law National Aptitude Test

 image

-LNAT is typically taken by students in their final year of secondary school (or equivalent) as part of the application process for undergraduate law programs.
-However, depending on the university, it may also be taken by students who have already completed secondary education.
+The Law National Aptitude Test (LNAT) is typically taken by students in their final year of school (or equivalent) as part of the admission process for undergraduate law programs in the United Kingdom.
+Some universities also allow students who have already completed secondary education to take the test.

-• Understand the format and structure of the test.
+• Understand the format and structure of the LNAT exam early.

 LNAT Structure

-Part A: 42 Multiple Choice Questions based upon 12 Passages 95 minutes
+Part A: 42 Multiple-Choice Questions based on 12 passages Tests comprehension, reasoning, and argument analysis 95 minutes

 Event Dates (Tentative)

-The application form link will be active from 1st August – 15th September 2023
+The application form link is active 1st August – 15th September 2025

 Why Choose NPLC